Doctoral student awarded Google scholarship

 Posted: 30th April 2012

-Doctoral student Katie Leonard is one of just ten people in Europe to be awarded the 2012 Google Scholarship for Students
+Doctoral student Katie Leonard is one of just ten people in Europe to be awarded the 2012 Google Scholarship for Students with Disabilities.

 The Google Europe Scholarship for Students with Disabilities aims to help dismantle barriers that keep students with disabilities from entering computing, encourages them to excel in their studies and become active role models and leaders in creating technology.